 If you or someone in your family has cut out gluten, you will know this means a total diet rethink.
-Nutritionist Brooke Longfield explains the do’s and don’ts of eating the gluten-free way.
+Dietitian Brooke Delfino explains the dos and don’ts of eating the gluten-free way.

 So if you’re wondering what all the fuss is about, and whether you should pay attention, you’re not alone.
 Going gluten-free is a growing trend and a lot of people buy gluten-free products thinking they are healthier.